jqueryscript/awesome-chatgpt-plugins/README.md

  **Tokyo OpenData**          | Search for OpenData in Tokyo, using the Tokyo OpenData Catalog Site.
  **Tomorrow.io Weather**     | Predicting, planning, and adapting to the weather forecast via contextualized chat-based insights.
  **TomTom**                  | Explore maps, get traffic updates, find destinations, plan routes and access local insights.
- **Too Long Didn't Read**    | Enter any URL and have the text content summarized for you!
+ **Too Long Didn’t Read**    | Enter any URL and have the text content summarized for you!
  **Toolblox**                | Text to smart-contract.
 Describe a process to generate a smart-contract and deploy to any blockchain.
  **Top Agencies**            | Find top marketing and design agencies around the World by service, locations, and ratings.
  **Topical Authority**       | AISEO topical authority tool will generate the topical authority for any topic and helps you dominate your